cositools/cosi-atmosphere/README.md

   - cd atmosheric_gammas
   - pip install -e .

-3. See examples directory for calculating the atmospheric resonse using a rectangular mass model of the atmosphere.
+3. See examples directory for calculating the atmospheric response using a rectangular mass model of the atmosphere.

 </pre>